MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ---
-title: Tutorial - Using Face Check with Entra Verified ID and unlocking high assurance verifications at scale
+title: Tutorial - Using Face Check with Microsoft Entra Verified ID and unlocking high assurance verifications at scale
-description: In this tutorial, you learn how to use Face Check with Entra Verified ID ms.service: entra-verified-id
+description: In this tutorial, you learn how to use Face Check with Microsoft Entra Verified ID ms.service: entra-verified-id

 author: barclayn